 No. Humana does not support interim billing.

-Humana publishes current ICD-10 information and training opportunities at
+Humana provides recorded ICD-10 training sessions at

 General Equivalence Mappings (GEMs) are a CMS translation tool that can be used to convert large sets of data from ICD-9 to ICD-10.
 According to CMS, GEMs are useful in converting databases but are not a substitute for learning how to use ICD-10 codes.
 Mapping links the two code sets without considering the patient’s medical record information.
 Coding involves choosing the appropriate code based on the medical record documentation.